+- i.
 MCEA and MCPS agree to convene a workgroup for one year to examine and propose policy and procedures governing the allocation of funds for extracurricular activities.
-Each party shall appoint 6 representatives.
-The committee's charges will include:

-- i.
-Surveying all Fall, Spring, Winter, and year-round stipend recipients to obtain information on actual hours spent conducting the requirements of sponsorship. - ii.
-Reviewing class 3 stipend assignments by school. - Recommending changes to current job descriptions and estimated hours required for each stipend activity.

-Particular attention should be paid to promoting equity in hours across each athletic and non-athletic activity.

-iv.
-Identifying ways to increase the number of stipend opportunities at the elementary school level.
-The workgroup will report to MCPS and MCEA through the Operations & Contract ASLMC their recommendations by May 2021.

-- 3) Attracting and retaining staff at high impact schools
+Each party shall appoint six (6) representatives.
+The committee's charges will include: - 1.
+Surveying all Fall, Spring, Winter, and year-round stipend recipients to obtain information on actual hours spent conducting the requirements of sponsorship. - 2.
+Reviewing Class 3 stipend assignments by school. - 3.
+Recommending changes to current job descriptions and estimated hours required for each stipend activity. - a.
+Particular attention should be paid to promoting equity in hours across each athletic and non-athletic activity. - 4.
+Identifying ways to increase the number of stipend opportunities at the elementary school level. - 5.
+The workgroup will report to MCPS and MCEA through the Operations & Contract ASLMC their recommendations by May 2021. - 3).
+Attracting and retaining staff at high impact schools - i.

-- i.
 MCPS and MCEA affirm that recruiting and retaining teachers at high impact schools is an important priority for the County.
 The parties will convene a work group to develop strategies for attracting and retaining teachers in high impact schools.
-Suggested areas of focus will include: hiring practices; enhanced compensation; community building structures and supports; new teacher supports; targeted professional development; benchmarking with other counties; hosting of professional development opportunities; using teachers as assets in the recruitment process; exit interviews; and additional teacher, clerical and in-class supports.
+Suggested areas of focus will include: hiring practices; enhanced compensation; community building structures and supports; new teacher supports; targeted professional development; benchmarking with other counties; hosting of professional development opportunities; using teachers as assets in the recruitment process; exit interviews; and additional teacher, clerical, and in-class supports.
 The list of essential questions developed during the negotiations of this contract will serve as the starting point for the workgroup.

-- ii.
+- iI.
 Enhanced compensation considerations should include adjusting steps over the hiring cap as needed to recognize total years of service for those committing to work at designated schools.
-For the FY2019-2020 period, MCPS identified approximately 85 highly impacted schools.
-We recommend that consideration be given to a rollout which would include 20 highly impacted schools per year until all highly impacted schools until all highly impacted schools have been included.
-We recognize that budget constraints may limit the number of schools that can be included each year.
+For the FY2019-2020 period, MCPS identified approximately eighty-five (85) highly impacted schools.
+We recommend that consideration be given to a rollout which would include twenty (20) highly impacted schools per year until all highly impacted schools have been included.
+We recognize that budget constraints may limit the number of schools that can be included each year. - H. Fifty percent (50%) of all MCEA unit members on any MCPS determined/central office based committees or workgroups will be selected by MCEA elected leadership consistent with internal procedures.

-- e.
-Other Priorities

-- Be Well 365/Whole Child

-- Community schools

-- Student instructional preparation/ES planning time

-- ESOL

-- Equitable access commitments

-- Maryland Digital Learning Standards

-- Required assessments

-- Special Programs notification

-- Student Information Systems implementation

-- Quarterly reporting expectations

-- Joint Professional Learning Committee

-- School Site Councils - H. 50% of all MCEA unit members on any MCPS determined/central office-based committees or workgroups will be selected by MCEA elected leadership consistent with internal procedures.